 Those who actively commute to work, by foot or by bike, also benefit from improved well-being and report feeling more able to concentrate and under less strain than those who travel to work by car.

 Recent findings indicate that most people hop into their cars instead of actively commuting to work due to worries about the extra time that walking or biking will take.
 But, when asked to estimate how long it would take to walk or bike to a common location, a majority of participants were incorrect and overestimated.

-If you are overweight and inactive, cycling to work is just as effective at helping you to lose fat mass as joining a gym, according to a study by the University of Copenhagen in Denmark.
+If you are overweight and inactive, cycling to work is just as

 A morning ride to work could be just the tonic you’re looking for if you’d like to lose weight but don’t have the time or inclination to visit a fitness center regularly.